pagekite/plugins-pyUnhosted/README.md

 You should now be able to use `*anything*@rs-YOURNAME.pagekite.me` as a remoteStorage account.

-If you prefer, you can also `Unhosted.py` without *PageKite*, but you will need an SSL enabled reverse HTTP proxy (such as Pound) in order to comply with the protocol.
+If you prefer, you can also use **Unhosted.py** without *PageKite*, but you will need an SSL enabled reverse HTTP proxy (such as Pound) in order to comply with the protocol.
 As far as I can tell, hosting on `http://localhost/` won't work.